lixpaulian/stm32f7-uart/README.md

 * DCD signal handling (and perhaps modem signals handling too)
 * The `fcntl` call

 The POSIX approach to configure a serial port is through the `struct termios` and its related API.
 Unfortunately, the standard newlib for embeded development does not include it.
-The good news is that Liviu added support for `termios` and friends in µOS++ starting with version 6.3.13 (see the test example).
+The good news is that starting with version 6.3.13 Liviu added initial support for `termios` and friends in µOS++ (see the test example).

 The STM32Fxx family UARTs supports only 7 and 8 bits characters, with or without parity.
 On the other hand, `termios` defines 5, 6, 7 and 8 bit characters, i.e. as CS5, CS6, CS7 and CS8, thus the driver supports only CS7 and CS8 modes.